nature

 Get even closer to nature at our Wildlife Center

-For those keen on exploring further, Magnolia has several miles of trails for hikers and bikers to see some of the more secluded wetlands throughout the property.
-While exploring, you’re likely to see alligators basking in the sun, wood ducks swimming amongst the cypress trees, bald eagles and osprey soaring in the sky, and maybe even an otter catching a meal.
+For those with a sense of adventure, Magnolia offers miles of scenic trails perfect for hiking and biking.
+Venture deeper into the secluded wetlands and you’re likely to see alligators basking in the sun, wood ducks swimming amongst the cypress trees, bald eagles and osprey soaring in the sky, and maybe even an otter catching a meal.

-Be sure to stop by the Wildlife Center, home to rescued animals that serve as ambassadors for their species and bring awareness to the important role they play in our ecosystem.
-At our center, you’ll see domesticated ducks and chickens along with a donkey, miniature horses, goats, and pigs.
+Don't miss the chance to visit the Wildlife Center, a home for rescued, non-releaseable animals that now serve as ambassadors for their species and bring awareness to the important roles they play in our ecosystem.
+You can expect to see domesticated ducks and chickens, as well as a donkey, miniature horses, goats, and pigs.
+These friendly residents offer a delightful and educational experience for visitors of all ages.